 - a.
 Requests for compensation and expenses or for reconsideration will be denied if not timely submitted. - b.
 Invoices for requests for compensation and expenses under sections 11 and 12 must conform to government accounting standards. - c.
 Invoices for representation or services provided to an inmate of the Nevada State Prison system, or any person acting in concert with the inmate, for an escape, an attempted escape, or a crime committed while incarcerated must state on the invoices that the services are provided to such an inmate of the Nevada State Prison system. - d.
 Any person requesting payment from Carson City must be registered with Carson City as a vendor and have a 1099 tax form and a business license on file with Carson City. - e.
-The Courts will forward any order approving a motion for compensation or expenses to the Carson City Chief Financial Officer ("CFO") for payment. - f.
-The CFO may review the order and motion and request clarification of any portion of the order or motion from the Court, or counsel or an attorney. - g.
-Carson City will pay counsel or a vendor within 30 days after receipt of the approved request for compensation or expenses from the Court, or if the CFO requested clarification concerning the request, within 30 days after the CFO receives clarification.
+The indigent defense coordinator will forward any request or order approving a motion for compensation or expenses to the Carson City Finance Department ("Finance"), or its designee, for payment processing. - f.
+Finance may review the request, order and motion, and request clarification of any portion of the request, order or motion, from the indigent defense coordinator, the court, if approved by court order, or counsel or an attorney. - g.
+Carson City will pay counsel or a vendor within 30 days after receipt of the approved request for compensation or expenses, or if Finance requested clarification concerning the request, within 30 days after Finance receives clarification.
 If the expense is time sensitive, counsel or an attorney may request payment sooner.